qouteall/qouteall-blog/Cognitive-biases.md

 When looking at past, people find past events (including Black Swan events) reasonable and predictable, although they didn't predicted these events in prior.

 In a complex world, **one event can have two contradicting interpretations**.

-One recent example: (This is written in Janurary 2025) DeepSeek V3 released, the report says that DeepSeek V3's training cost is \$5.5M, significantly lower than other large model training.
-Subsequent open model DeepSeek R1 has strong performance.
-And DeepSeek's API price is significantly lower than OpenAI and Anthropic's, creating a price war of AI.
-There are two different interpretations:
+One recent example: There are two different interpretations after DeepSeek R1 goes popular in Janurary 2025:

 - Bearish on Nvidia.
-The low training cost of V3 shows that if the training method is efficient enough then the world doesn't need that much GPUs.
-And the price war will make AI companies less profitable, reducing their valuations and CapEx.
+The low training cost of DeepSeek models shows that if the training method is efficient enough then the world doesn't need that much GPUs.
+And the "price war" will make AI companies less profitable, reducing their valuations and CapEx.
 - Bullish on Nvidia.
 The lowering price of AI will create much more demand, according to [Jevons paradox](https://en.m.wikipedia.org/wiki/Jevons_paradox).

-Both of the two interpretations makes sense.
-But only one is correct afterwards (could also be that the first is correct in short term and the second is correct in long term).
-The incorrect one will be ignored when analyzing history.

 People make execuses about their prediction failure, such as:
 - See their prediction as "almost" correct.
 Distort the memory and change the past prediction.